Svanteberg/Virtual-EEG-electrodes/README.md

 ### Data organisation

 The data was organized with each subject having a folder containing one or more of their respective EEG recordings.
-All EEGs in each folder were divided into numpy files of 10 s epochs and numbered in consecutively.
+All EEGs in each folder were divided into numpy files of 10 s epochs and numbered in consecutive order.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/data_architecture.png" width="75%">